 1126 South Saunders Street; Raleigh, NC 27603

-  North Carolina Museum of History and Sports Hall of Fame in Raleigh, NC
+North Carolina Museum of History & Sports Hall of Fame in Raleigh, NC

 This amazing museum contains more than 250,000 artifacts that represent North Carolina’s rich cultural heritage.
 There are exhibits on agriculture, politics, folklife and so much more.
 There are also changing exhibits that range from the roots of North Carolina music to North Carolina horses.

 Located with the North Carolina Museum of History is the North Carolina Sports Hall of Fame.
 The exhibits display personal items that have been donated by over 200 inductees.
 Check out Richard Petty’s #43 racecar or Charlie “Choo Choo” Justice’s #22 football jersey.
 This exhibit is a treat for sports fans of all ages.
 Admission is free to the North Carolina Museum of History and Sports Hall of Fame.
 Hours of operation are Monday through Saturday from 9:00 am until 5:00 pm and Sundays from 12:00 noon until 5:00 pm.